MarshyKid/Ambient-Listening-FHIR/README.md

 - replace broad FHIR scopes with least-privilege scopes;
 - use trusted TLS certificates;
 - remove development credentials;
+- replace the local `irisuser` / `irisuser` credential and remove its `%All` role;
+- never commit the OpenAI key stored in `%Embedding.Config` or an IRIS export containing it;
 - store secrets in a secret manager;
 - disable Basic authentication;
 - avoid exposing raw FHIR server URLs;